berntf/otwo/ServerInstallTestnet.md

 If you don't want to type your password every time you login to your server you can configure PublicKey Authentication for SSH.
 Besides the fact it's more secure, it's very convenient as you don't have to type your password anymore

-17. Start by generating a SSH keypair (if you don't already have a keypair) on your local machine:
+17. Start by generating a SSH keypair (if you don't already have a keypair) on your local machine (for Windows/Putty use the PuTTYgen utility):

 ```
 ssh-keygen